The Enemy of the World

 She may not understand what’s going on, but at least she’s enjoying the overall vibe.

 Sue: I like the good guys in this story – Astrid, Giles, Fariah – they’re a good bunch.
 They should have their own TV series.
-In fact. it’s as if the Doctor has stumbled into their series by mistake.
+In fact, it’s as if the Doctor has stumbled into their show by mistake.
 This isn’t Doctor Who.
-I’m enjoying it – I think – but this isn’t Doctor Who.
+I’m enjoying it – I think – but it isn’t Doctor Who.

-We end up staring at a photograph of an empty room for what feels like an eternity, probably because John Cura was ill, on holiday, or he left his lens cap on.
-We can only imagine what this scene must have looked like.
+We end up staring at a photograph of an empty room for what feels like an eternity.
+Either John Cura was ill, on holiday, or he left his lens cap on.

 Sue: Will somebody please answer that bloody phone!

 Sue: Is Salamander the world’s biggest practical joker?
 This is the result of a bet with a rival dictator, isn’t it?
-It’s insane!
+Because it’s insane!

-Salamander’s underground captives includes Harold Steptoe (see right) and Frank Spencer.
-Well, that’s what Sue says and I’m not going to argue with her.
+Salamander’s underground captives include Harold Steptoe and Frank Spencer.
+Well, that’s what Sue reckons and I’m not going to argue with her.

 Sue: Seriously, Joseph Fritzl has nothing on this guy.
 He even has the same accent.